bailingzheng/miniTorch/examples/language_models/README.md

 It takes one text file as input, where each line is assumed to be one training thing, and generates more things like it.
 Under the hood, it is an autoregressive character-level language model.

-Note the code is taken from [makemore](https://github.com/karpathy/makemore).
+Note the code is based on [makemore](https://github.com/karpathy/makemore).

 ## Usage